An urban myth about Poinsettia is that it is highly poisonous, but in reality, it is mildly toxic and offers benefits.

 Also, a screening test of the Poinsettia plant brought to light its muscle relaxant properties and was found effective over time.

-Additionally, the researchers from Nepal studied the neuropharmacological profile of the Poinsettia plant and suggested its anticonvulsant properties.
+Additionally, the researchers studied the neuropharmacological profile of the Poinsettia plant and suggested its anticonvulsant properties.

 It shows the potential use of the Poinsettia plant to treat or control convulsions, as in epilepsy.